deepankarm/org-jina-examples/my_first_jina_app/chapters/04_understanding.md

 # My First Jina App: Understanding

-This is where we dive a little deeper to learn what happens inside each Flow and how they're built up from Pods.
+This is where we dive deeper to learn what happens inside each Flow and how they're built up from Pods.

 ## Flows

 Everything in Jina is controlled by high-level [Flows](https://github.com/jina-ai/jina/tree/master/docs/chapters/101#flow) that coordinate tasks and components.
-We define Flows for indexing and querying the content in our South Park dataset in `app.py`.
+We define Flows in `app.py` to index and query the content in our South Park dataset.

 In this case we'll write our Flows in YAML format and load them into `app.py` with: